riffingonsoftware/Gnome-Terminal-Night-Owl-Theme/README.md

 This scripts creates a new profile for each version of the theme, I advice make a backup of your current profile to avoid losing it.

+You need to have a profile to override

 **Night Owl**

 ```